Kim Kardashian And Ex Reggie Bush’s Daughters Look Like Twins?

-Kim Kardashian’s daughter North West has a celebrity look-a-like.
+Kim Kardashian’s daughter North West has a celebrity lookalike.
 Ironically enough, the reality star’s ex-boyfriend Reggie Bush’s daughter looks remarkably similar to Kim’s kid.

 Kim Kardashian is currently married to Kanye West and has two children, North, 3, and Saint, 1.
-However, back in the day, the Keeping Up With The Kardashians star was in a serious relationship with football star Reggie Bush.
+However, back in the day, the Keeping Up with the Kardashians star was in a serious relationship with football star Reggie Bush.

 North West is stylin! #Stylin #Cute #cuteness #aww #sweet #nori #northwest